R&D Spending Elevated With Intangible-Heavy Balance Sheet And Capex Above Depreciation

 Required Observations

-Intangible assets make up a substantial share of total assets.
+Intangible assets are a large share of total assets.